 You may also see an allergen chart on the front of the package like this showing which of the 7 allergens are included in the product:

-However, if a substance is processed to the point that it is no longer allergenic, it appears it is no longer necessary to label it as an allergen.
+However, as noted above, if a substance is processed to the point that it is no longer allergenic, it appears it is no longer necessary to label it as an allergen.
 For example, the item formerly found in Lawson convenience stores called the Soy Protein Latte has an ingredient list of: Soymilk, defatted soybeans, coffee, sugar, vegetable oil, salt/flavouring, cellulose, emulsifier, stabilizer (thickening polysaccharide), sweetener (stevia, monk fruit).
 Product contains soybeans.

 When Lawson was contacted about if this product contains animal ingredients, they stated that the emulsifier contains glycerin fatty esters from pig fat.
 Although pork is an allergen that is suggested, not required, to be listed on labels, they stated that due to the manufacturing process, it isn’t required to label it as an allergen anyway, as the allergenic substances are removed in the process.
 This means that allergen warnings alone will not always let you know if animal ingredients are in food.

 4 – POSSIBLE CONTAMINANTS